- Tractive Dog GPS Tracker

 |PetTouchID Smart Pet ID Tag, QR Code, NFC Scan, Online Pet Page, GPS Location (Blue Paw)||68 Reviews||Buy on Amazon|

 This is the cheapest priced GPS tracker on the list.
-It’s also not a GPS tracker, more an ID tag which uses GPS technology.
-This means, unlike others on the list, you can’t track your dog in real time.
+It’s also not a GPS tracker, more an ID tag or luggage tracker which uses GPS technology.
+This means, unlike others on the list, you can’t track your dog in real-time.
 If your dog is lost, anyone who scans the tag with a smartphone will send an alert to you.

 Dog GPS Tracker Top Sellers: A Note